 Atty.
 Odette A. Javier has been the Company's Assistant Corporate Secretary since 1993.
 She was promoted to Vice President-Assistant Corporate Secretary on February 20, 2006.
-She is also the Company's Chief Information Officer and the Assistant Corporate Secretary of Manila Mining Corporation and Far Southeast Gold Resources, Inc. She is a Director of Zeus Holdings, Inc. and LIDC.
+She is also the Assistant Corporate Secretary of Manila Mining Corporation and Far Southeast Gold Resources, Inc. and is a Director and Corporate Secretary of Zeus Holdings, Inc. and LIDC.
+She is also Lepanto's Chief Information Officer.

 Atty.
 Pablo T. Ayson, Jr. was appointed Vice President in December 2006.
-He is also a vice president of Manila Mining Corporation and Far Southeast Gold Resources, Inc. and a director of Zeus Holdings, Inc. and Kalayaan Copper-Gold Resources, Inc. 12
+He is also a vice president of Manila Mining Corporation and Far Southeast Gold Resources, Inc. and a director of Zeus Holdings, Inc. and Kalayaan Copper-Gold Resources, Inc.

 Mr. Knestor Jose Y. Godino joined the company as Group Manager for Administrative Services of the Lepanto Mine Division in 2006.
 He was promoted to Asst.
-Vice President for Human Resource and Administration in 2011, and to Vice President for Human Resource and Administration in 2015.
+Vice President for Human Resource and Administration in 2011, and to Vice President in 2015.
 He is also the Asst.
 Vice President for Human Resource of Manila Mining Corporation.